springmeyer/win-osm-workshop/Tutorial.md

 1. Enter your password, "osm"
 1. The red "X" should disappear and a set of items should be listed below the "PostgresSQL" label.
 1. Click on the "+" sign next to the "Databases" icon
-1. There should be an icon with a red X labeled "osm"
+1. There should be an icon with a red X labeled "postgis" or something like "template_postgis" (databases created by postgis install)
-1. Click on the "+" sign next to the "osm" icon
+1. Click on the "+" sign next to the "postgis" icon
-1. There should be an icon labeled "Extensions" below "osm"
+1. There should be an icon labeled "Extensions"
 1. Click on the "+" sign next to the "Extensions" icon
 1. If you see the items "postgis" and "postgis_topology" listed under the extensions, congrats!
 PostGIS 2.0 is installed.